 In 2019, our 28th year, we worked with our partners, members, and supporters to create our next strategic plan.

 The resulting 2020-2024 strategic plan responds to changes in our environment and work with an updated mission and vision, and expanded goals that include walking and transit.

-We are committed to providing safe and welcoming spaces and rides for people of all races, religions, national origins, marital status, sexual orientations, gender identities and expressions, abilities, ages, veteran status, or political affiliations.
+We are committed to providing safe and welcoming spaces for people of all races, religions, national origins, marital status, sexual orientations, gender identities and expressions, abilities, ages, veteran status, or political affiliations.

 The Atlanta Bicycle Coalition was founded in 1991 to engage bicyclists in efforts to improve biking conditions in the city of Atlanta.
 Known then as the Atlanta Bicycle Campaign, the organization’s early actions focused on providing education and resources for cyclists, and rallying City government and MARTA officials to support accommodations for people traveling by bike.

 In the earlier years, volunteers advanced accomplishments including installing bike racks throughout the city, securing bike parking lots at the 1996 Olympics, convincing MARTA to add bike racks to all buses and bike access on trains, and working with schools, communities, agencies to pilot Safe Routes to School programs and kids' bike clubs.